-We considered this as a key audit matter, as there is complexity and subjectivity involved in determining the valuation in general and, in certain cases, due to the use of complex modelling techniques.
+We considered this as a key audit matter, as there is complexity and subjectivity involved in determining the valuation in general and, in certain cases, due to the use of complex modeling techniques and valuation inputs that are not market observable.

-As at 31 December 2021, the positive and negative fair values of derivatives held by the Group amounted to SAR 1.11 billion (2020: SAR 1.96 billion) and SAR 1.51 billion (2020: SAR 2.82 billion) respectively.
+As at 31 December 2022, the positive and negative fair values of derivatives held by the Group amounted to SAR 2.54 billion and SAR 1.91 billion respectively.

-Refer to the basis of preparation note 1.1f(ii) to the consolidated financial statements which sets out the critical accounting judgements, estimates and assumptations regarding fair value measurement; the significant accounting policies note 2.D for the accounting policy relating to derivative financial instruments and hedge accounting; and note 11 which discloses the derivative positions as at the reporting date.
+Refer to the basis of preparation note 1.1f(ii) to the consolidated financial statements which sets out the critical accounting judgements, estimates and assumptions regarding fair value measurement; the significant accounting policies note 2.D for the accounting policy relating to derivative financial instruments and hedge accounting; and note 11 which discloses the derivative positions as at the reporting date.

-- We assessed the design and implementation, and tested the operating effectiveness, of the key controls over management's process for valuation of derivatives and hedge accounting, including the testing of relevant automated controls covering the fair valuation process for derivatives. - We selected a sample of derivatives and: - We tested the accuracy of the particulars of derivatives by comparing the terms and conditions with relevant agreements and deal confirmations; - We assessed the appropriateness of the key inputs to the derivative valuation models; - We involved our specialists to assist us to perform independent valuations of the derivatives and compared the result with management's valuation; and - We assessed the hedge effectiveness performed by the Group and corroborated the related hedge accounting. - We assessed the adequacy of disclosures around the valuation basis and inputs used in the fair value measurement as detailed in the consolidated financial statements.
+- We assessed the design and implementation, and tested the operating effectiveness, of the key controls over management's process for valuation of derivatives and hedge accounting, including the testing of relevant automated and manual controls covering the fair valuation process for derivatives. - We selected a sample of derivatives and: - tested the accuracy of the particulars of derivatives by comparing the terms and conditions with relevant agreements and deal confirmations; - o assessed the appropriateness of the key inputs to the derivative valuation models; - involved our experts to assist us to perform independent valuations of the derivatives and compared the result with management's valuation; and - assessed the hedge effectiveness performed by the Group and corroborated the related hedge accounting. - We assessed the adequacy of disclosures around the valuation basis and inputs used in the fair value measurement as detailed in the consolidated financial statements.